 - Preheat oven to 200°C/390F.
 Measure and prep ingredients as detailed above.
 Grease 13″ x 10″ pan with butter or oil.
 Line pan with 13″ x 13″ parchment paper.
 You want an extra overhang on the side for easy lifting.

 - Whisk egg whites on medium-slow speed until thick foam forms.
 Gradually add caster sugar while continuing to whisk.
 Keep whisking till egg whites are at soft peak stage (not foamy anymore but still does not hold firm peaks).
 Reduce speed to slow and continue to whisk till firm peak stage (when whisk is lifted, egg whites form peak that’s hooked).

 - Add egg yolks to egg whites in 4 batches.
 Manually whisk till evenly mixed after each addition.
 I do this manually to avoid deflating the egg whites too much.

 - Add salt to cake flour, then sift half of cake flour into mixture.

 - Add vanilla extract and corn oil or any flavorless oil.
 Fold with spatula until just evenly mixed, banging mixing bowl against work counter 2-3 times to release bubbles.

 - Pour batter into cake pan.
 Spread with spatula as evenly as possible, pushing batter into corners of pan.
 Jiggle till batter is level.
 Tap pan against work counter twice to release bubbles.

 - Bake on middle shelf till middle of cake for 10-11 minutes until center is springy when pressed.
-Remove from oven.
+Remove from oven and let cool.

-- Flip to peel parchment paper from sides of cake.
+- Cover top with parchment paper and flip to peel parchment paper at the bottom of the cake.
 Leave till completely cooled.
 At this point, you have the bottom of the cake facing-up.